We accept students from all around the Salt Lake Valley. Many of our IB students do not live in the Skyline High School boundaries.

 Take honors classes in English, math and science (suggested GPA of 3.0 or higher)

-Start a second language in 7th or 8th grade if possible (though IB options exist for students who don't begin their foreign language study until high school).
+Start a second language in 7th or 8th grade if possible (though IB options exist for students who don't begin their foreign language study until high school)

 Students are able to earn a full IB Diploma when taking Secondary Math 1H in 9th grade.
 Strong math students may consider completing Secondary Math 1 by the end of 8th grade.

 Skyline High School has a very strong Advanced Placement program.
-Students who choose an AP path can take as few or as many AP courses as they like in subjects of their choice, offering more scheduling flexibility for students who may have many time-consuming extracurrilars.
+Students who choose an AP path can take as few or as many AP courses as they like in subjects of their choice, offering more scheduling flexibility for students who may have many time-consuming extracurriculars.
 International Baccalaureate Diploma students take an average of 6-7 AP exams as they work towards their IB Diploma.
-The IB Diploma Program is a two-year program that stresses academic diversity and interdisciplinary learning, so students will participate in classes and exams in which they excel and in which they may not be as strong (exams are taken in 6 subject groups).
+The IB Diploma Program is a two-year program that stresses academic diversity and interdisciplinary learning, so students will participate in classes and exams in which they excel and in which they may not be as strong (exams are taken in 6 subject groups, listed above).
 This better prepares the students for the academic diversity which they will encounter in the university setting.
 Assessment criteria is also very different in that your teacher plays a role in a significant portion of your final scores based on Internal Assessments (these can be labs, written work and/or oral exams), which are completed in the classroom setting.
 In contrast, final AP scores are based solely on comprehensive AP exams.

 The Curriculum: IB curriculum for the 11th and 12th grade years focuses on the development of higher-level critical thinking and problem solving skills and encourages students to think broadly and collaborate as they approach tasks.